 Children's Play Therapy

 Children’s emotional distress often manifests differently than it does in adults.
-Some children display their distress outwardly while others withdraw, become moody, agitated, or excessively engaged with an inner fantasy world that others don’t have access to.
-As a parent, it can be heartbreaking and outright baffling to see your child suffering and not know what to do, or how to understand what is happening.
+Some children express their emotional pain outwardly while others withdraw, become moody, agitated, or excessively engaged with their inner fantasy world.
+As a parent, it can be heartbreaking and baffling to see your child suffering and not know what to do, or even how to understand what is happening for them.

 I work closely with parents to collaborate around our understanding of the child and what might help the child outside of therapy, at home or at school.
 Although all therapy is confidential, I do share with parents my understanding of their child’s struggles and the main themes that emerge in the therapy.
 My approach is that of fundamental respect for parents’ understanding of their child, as well as a deep appreciation for the difficulties and complexities parenting itself presents.